-Wells Fargo & Company is a diversified, community-based financial services company with \$2.0 trillion in assets.
-Founded in 1852 and headquartered in San Francisco, we provide banking, insurance, investments, mortgage, and consumer and commercial finance through more than 8,500 locations, 13,000 ATMs, digital (online, mobile and social) and contact centers (phone, email and correspondence), and we have offices in 42 countries and territories to support our customers who conduct business in the global economy.
-With approximately 273,000 active, full-time equivalent team members, we serve one in three households in the United States.
-Wells Fargo & Company was ranked No. 25 on Fortune's 2017 rankings of America's largest corporations.
-We ranked third in assets and second in the market value of our common stock among all U.S. banks at March 31, 2017.
-Our vision is to satisfy our customers' financial needs and help them succeed financially.
+Wells Fargo & Company is a diversified, community-based financial services company with \$1.9 trillion in assets.
+Wells Fargo's vision is to satisfy our customers' financial needs and help them succeed financially.
+Founded in 1852 and headquartered in San Francisco, we provide banking, investments, mortgage, and consumer and commercial finance through 8,200 locations, 13,000 ATMs, digital (online, mobile and social), and contact centers (phone, email and correspondence), and we have offices in 42 countries and territories to support customers who conduct business in the global economy.
+With approximately 265,000 active, full-time equivalent team members, we serve one in three households in the United States.
+Wells Fargo & Company was ranked No. 26 on Fortune's 2018 rankings of America's largest corporations.